-A simple self-test can be administered to individuals or groups of students (via overhead projector).
+A simple self-test can be administered to individuals or groups of students (via projector, smartboard, etc.).
 Any students answering "yes" to 3 or more questions may be at risk for Irlen Syndrome and should have a formal screening by a certified Irlen Screener.